Response to Intervention (RTI): A Teacher's GuideResponse to Intervention RTI three tiers classroom teaching

 Universal screening happens three times per year in Tier 1.
 You administer a benchmark assessment (often provided by your literacy or numeracy programme) to all students.
 This takes 10 to 15 minutes per child and tells you who is on track and who is at risk.
 Students who score below a certain cut point move into Tier 2 screening to determine if they need intervention.

 Example in reading: You have a small group of Year 2 students who scored below benchmark on the universal screening for phonological awareness and phonics.
-Three times per week, a teaching assistant runs a 25-minute intervention focused on phoneme blending and CVC word decoding.
+Three times per week, a teaching assistant runs a 25-minute intervention focussed on phoneme blending and CVC word decoding.
 The assistant uses a structured programme with a set sequence of phonemes, high-frequency words, and decodable texts.
 Each session follows the same format: review, teach a new phoneme or blend, guided practice reading words and short sentences, and independent practice.
 Students progress at their own pace through the programme.

 Example in maths: You have a small group of Year 4 students who do not yet understand place value.
 They continue in Tier 1 lessons but also receive 25 minutes of Tier 2 intervention twice a week.
 The intervention starts with concrete materials (base-ten blocks) to build understanding of ones, tens, and hundreds.
 The teaching assistant explicitly teaches students to represent numbers with the blocks, count by tens, and understand that 30 means "three tens".
 Once students grasp this, they move to pictorial representations (drawings and diagrams).
 Only after mastering the concrete and pictorial representations do they move to numbers.
 This layer-by-layer approach is typical of Tier 2 maths intervention.